NightHz/Rehenz/README.md

 - #define: `#define PI 3.14f`
 - namespace: `namespace Rehenz { ... }`

-# file description
+## file description

-- math: math
+- `math.h`: math
-- noise_gen: generate a noise, such as Perlin noise
+- `noise_gen.h`: generate a noise, such as Perlin noise
-- rehenz: include all header file
+- `rehenz.h`: include all header file
+- `surface_dx8.h`: use DirectDraw in DirectX8 to create surface which can draw image